anshulraj2098/sql_projects/retail_sales/readme.md

 	```
 # Project based Questions - Advanced:

-1. Find the total number of tran11.
+1. Find the total number of transaction id = 11.
 	```sql
 	SELECT COUNT(*) AS total_transactions
 	FROM SQLRetailSalesAnalysis_utf